patrickt/codespaces.el/README.md

 - `codespaces-connect` brings up a list of codespaces, and upon selection opens a Dired buffer in `/workspaces` (the default Codespaces location).
-- `codespaces-start` brings up a list of inactive codespaces, and upon selection asynchronously spawns a task that activates the selected codespace.
+- `codespaces-start`/`codespaces-stop` bring up a list of applicable codespaces and upon selection spawns a task that starts or stops the selected codespace.

 # Missing features